Genymobile/scrcpy/doc/linux.md

 ```bash
 scrcpy --no-audio --record=file.mkv
 ```
+## wake screen and enter password
+_Code to wake the screen and put pattern or pin password, through laptop...(anyone?)

 Documentation for command line arguments is available:
  - `man scrcpy`
  - `scrcpy --help`
  - on [github](/README.md)